 To flare turn, start with a normal flare, then flare slightly more with one toggle.
 The canopy will turn.
 Bring the other toggle down to match it, and the canopy will straighten out.
 It’s a dynamic process; rather than put the toggles at a certain position, you have to speed up one toggle for a second, then speed up the other to match it, before you level them and finish the flare.
 If you balloon upwards, then don’t flare as quickly.
 If you drop to the ground, bring both toggles down more aggressively when they are ‘split.’
 One thing that helps people is to think about where your canopy is rather than what it’s doing.
 Use the toggles to put it off to one side for a moment, then use them to put it back over your head.

-Note that if you combine a flare turn with a flat turn, you can pull off nearly a 180 degree turn at just above 50 feet.
-Also note that knowing how to do flat and flare turns doesn’t mean you can always turn at 50 feet and get away with it – sometimes it’s better to accept a downwind landing than make a turn at a dangerously low altitude.
-But if you do have to turn low (say, you’re on course for the electrified fence around the pit bull farm) a flat/flare turn will let you either turn and land normally or turn and minimize the damage caused by landing in a turn.
+Note that if you combine a flare turn with a flat turn, you can pull off nearly a 180-degree turn at just above 50 feet.
+Also, note that knowing how to do flat and flare turns doesn’t mean you can always turn at 50 feet and get away with it – sometimes it’s better to accept a downwind landing than make a turn at a dangerously low altitude.
+But if you do have to turn low (say, you’re on course for the electrified fence around the pit bull farm) a flat/flare turn will let you either turn and land normally or turn and minimise the damage caused by landing in a turn.